zzstoatzz/alternatebuild.dev/posts/3_grug_benchmarks_prefect.md

 print(f"magic 🗿 first fact: {facts[0]}")
 ```

-grug run magic stone code, see result:
+grug see result:

 ```
-magic stone time: 0.74 seconds magic stone first fact: Cat bites are more likely to become infected than dog bites.
+magic 🗿 time: 0.74 seconds
+magic 🗿 first fact: Cat bites are more likely to become infected than dog bites.
 ```

-grug happy. magic stone fast like fancy way, but simple like grug way. grug can stalk task in UI.
+grug happy - 🗿 fast in fancy way, but simple in grug way. grug can stalk task in UI.

 <br>